Sir William Orpen – Stillorgan Exhibition Launch by Jimmy Deenihan, T.D. Minister for Art, Heritage and the Gaeltacht.

 Part two of the project – to erect a sculpture of William Orpen in Stillorgan was announced at the exhibition launch and the Project Manager Dominic Lee of The Stillorgan Chamber of Commerce commissioned Sculptor Rowan Gillespie from Blackrock to make the piece.

 Rowan Gillespie created the Famine Memorial on The Quays (opposite the Financial Services Center, Dublin).
-If you walk among the sculptures you will see the sponsors names on plaques on the ground and this is how the William Orpen Sculpture will be funded.
+If you walk among the Famine sculptures you will see the sponsors names on plaques on the ground and this is how the William Orpen Sculpture was funded.

 Photographs taken by William Barr and Vladimir Polivanov of Priory Studios, video by Rob Lee, Priory Studios.

 Post by Dominic Lee who also posts on: –